Daarrik/benkyo/README.md

 ### How to Run

-This is unfortunately <b>not</b> an Expo project, but I plan to convert the project to Expo in the future.

 First follow the development environment setup for React Native [here](https://reactnative.dev/docs/environment-setup).
+This is the Expo version of the same app.

-1. `npm install` or `yarn`
+1. Run `yarn`

-2. In a terminal: `npx react-native start`
+2. In a terminal: `npx expo start`

-3. In a separate terminal: `npx react-native run-android` (I have never tested the app on iOS)

 ### To-Do